Oyvindkg/swiftydb/README.md

 }
 ```

-> When testing your migrations, activate `dryRun` in the database configuration to avoid unwanted changes in the database
+> When testing your migrations, use `.sandbox` mode in the database configuration to avoid unwanted changes in the database

 ### <a name="indexingObjects">Indexing</a>